1cbyc/learn-cybersecurity/CONTRIBUTING.md

 ## Code Style Guidelines

-To maintain consistency in our content, please follow these guidelines:
+To maintain consistency in the repository content, please follow these guidelines:

 - Use Markdown for documentation.
 - Follow a consistent naming convention for folders and files.